 When an infected person sneezes or coughs into their hands and touches objects without washing their hands, the virus gets transferred to such objects.
 When you touch such objects and touch your face or mouth, the virus can enter the body.
 This is why doctors are asking us not to touch our face, nose, or mouth with unwashed hands.

 The study was conducted after depositing the virus from an infected person on surfaces that people touch commonly.
-They then noted the duration of the virus remains infectious on those surfaces.
-SARS-CoV-2 was detectable and infectious in the air for almost 3 hours and up to 2 to 3 days on plastic and steel.
+SARS-CoV-2 was detectable and infectious in the air for almost 3 hours and up to two to three days on plastic and steel.